Our engagement with the

 Throughout the year Provident Hungary is engaged in several fundraising campaigns to support worthy causes.
 In 2016, a charity drive was launched to celebrate Provident’s 15th anniversary.
 With the objective to fulfil the dreams of children in need, Provident employees were invited to nominate families where help was needed within their communities.
-Through the proactive Christmas campaigns initiated across the country, our Hungarian colleagues raised enough funds to make twelve children's dreams come true.
+Through the proactive Christmas campaigns initiated across the country, our Hungarian colleagues raised enough funds to make fifteen children's dreams come true.

 IPF head office: Swallow Hill school

-Through our five-year partnership with Swallow Hill Community College, our colleagues at the Leeds head Office have helped to raise the career aspirations of at least 420 students by providing peer-to-peer mentoring, participating in Let’s Talk Career events and other activities that have introduced students to career pathways that they might not have thought possible.
+Through our five-year partnership with Swallow Hill Community College, our colleagues at the Leeds head office have helped to raise the career aspirations of at least 420 students by providing peer-to-peer mentoring, participating in Let’s Talk Career events and other activities that have introduced students to career pathways that they might not have thought possible.
 Facilitated by Business in the Community, this partnership has allowed our employees to offer their professional experience and promote skills development in their local community.

 Employee involvement is an important aspect of how we invest in our communities.